beniaminogreen/sparsepolicytree/README.md

-# Parallel Policy Tree
+# Sparse Policy Tree

-An R / Rust Package to implement a parallelized exhaustive tree search for policy-learning.
+An R / Rust Package to implement an exhaustive tree search for policy-learning.
 Aims to extend and speed up work done with the `policytree` package.

 # Usage